magicxiaobo/pinterest/README.md

    $ls: stands for the list
    $cd + “folder”: open the folder

-3. Debugging: 75% of coding is Googling.
+3. Debugging: Googling.
-   Stackflow
+   You usually can get answer from Stackflow

-4.
+4. Git with github
+   Config a Git on a new computer
+   $git config –-global user.name “Mattan Griffel”
+   $git config